 - b.
 Any College-wide committee or Quality Management Team which is intended to address curriculum, admission and graduation requirements, establishment of appropriate class size, research, coordination, faculty status, and those aspects of student life which relate to the educational process shall have fifty percent (50%) representation appointed by the Faculty Senate.
 The College President may make recommendations to the Faculty Senate for faculty appointments to such committees and Quality Management Teams, and the Faculty Senate will give due consideration to those recommendations. - c.
 Upon the request of the Faculty Senate, but no more than two (2) times in any academic year, the Administration shall provide to the Faculty Senate President a comprehensive list of working College-wide committees. - d.
 The Faculty Senate President (or designee) shall earn 4 workload units per academic semester for his/her responsibilities as President. - 3.
 Each Dean will convene a "Divisional Council" composed of chairs and representatives of co-op coordinators and advisors to provide assistance in decision making for the division and to address issues related to divisional operations. - 4.
-The Parties agree that issues involving the assignment of provisions or facilities for non-academic commercial purposes may be brought forward for discussion by the Faculty Senate to the Academic Vice President. - C. Advisory Role of the Faculty in Non-Academic Decision-Making - 1.
+The Parties agree that issues involving the assignment of provisions or facilities for non-academic commercial purposes may be brought forward for discussion by the Faculty Senate to the Academic Vice President/Provost. - C. Advisory Role of the Faculty in Non-Academic Decision-Making - 1.
 The Administration and the AAUP recognize that the Faculty has a direct and compelling interest in College issues including, but not limited to, long-and short-range planning, priorities in the deployment of financial resources, acquisition and use of existing physical and human resources, institutional self-study, and marketing, public relations, and recruiting activities. - 2.
 The Administration and the AAUP agree that College-wide committees and Quality Management Teams established to make recommendations on such issues, and any such committees established during the period of this Agreement, shall include at least one-third appointments of the Faculty Senate. - a.
-The College President may make recommendations to the Faculty Senate for faculty appointments to such committees and Quality Management Teams, and the Faculty Senate shall give due consideration to those recommendations. - b.
-It is understood that this provision shall not apply to strictly administrative committees such as the Deans' Council and the President's Cabinet. - c.
+The College President may make recommendations to the Faculty Senate for faculty appointments to such committees and Quality Management

+- Teams, and the Faculty Senate shall give due consideration to those recommendations. - b.
+It is understood that this provision shall not apply to strictly administrative committees such as the Deans' Council and the President's Cabinet.
+Administrators may invite faculty members to participate as warranted. - c.
 The Administration shall create a budget advisory team, which shall provide on-going input into the College's budget building process.
-Five (5) members of this team shall be appointed by the Faculty Senate, one each from the Humanities & Sciences Division, the Business Technologies

-Division, the Center for Innovative Technologies, the Health and Public Safety Division, and one from either the Enrollment and Student Development Division or the Library.
+Five (5) members of this team shall be appointed by the Faculty Senate, including one each from the Humanities & Sciences Division, the Business Technologies Division, the Center for Innovative Technologies, and the Health and Public Safety Division.
+For the fifth appointment, the Faculty Senate shall give preference to a faculty member not located in an academic division.
+One of the Faculty Senate-appointed members shall serve as co-chair of the team.